Council Tax summons

 The Council can instruct an Enforcement Agent to collect the debt by removing and selling some of your possessions.
 This will result in you having to pay additional fees, which have been set by legislation:

-Other options for enforcement action include bankruptcy proceedings, and, for a debt of £1000 or more, a charging order whereby the authority may apply to a county court for a charge on the debtor's property.
+Other options for enforcement action include bankruptcy proceedings, and, for a debt of £1000 or more, a charging order.
+With a charging order, the authority may apply to a county court for a charge on the debtor's property.

-Information will be required from you if we exercise some of these options.
+You will need to provide some information if any of these actions are taken.
 If requested, it must be supplied.
-If not, you will be summoned to appear at Court.
+If not, you will be summoned to appear in Court.
 Failure to supply information is a criminal offence and a fine of up to £1,000 can be imposed.

 We may apply to the magistrates' court for a warrant committing you to prison.
 We will only take this step when other efforts have failed and when Enforcement Agents have been unsuccessful.

 Before issuing a warrant of commitment the court must hold a means enquiry with you present.
 A warrant will only be issued if the court is satisfied that the failure to pay is the result of wilful refusal or culpable neglect.
 The maximum period of imprisonment is three months.
-The court may decide to fix a term of imprisonment and postpone the warrant on certain conditions, normally relating to payment of the debt over a period of time.
+The court may decide to fix a term of imprisonment and suspend the warrant on certain conditions.
+This normally relates to payment of the debt over a period of time.